VSpaceCode/VSpaceCode/README.md

 - [edmagit](https://marketplace.visualstudio.com/items?itemName=kahole.magit) and its Vim bindings (required for default bindings)

 ## Installation
-After the installation of the extension, you will need to manually configure to set up the trigger for the action menu.
+After the installation of the extension, a series of prompts in the vscode notification will guide you through the steps to set to setup the key binding for the menu.
+If you are a VSCode Vim user, the prompts can config the space key in Vim key binding section automatically.
+However, it will reformat `vim.normalModeKeyBindingsNonRecursive` or `vim.visualModeKeyBindingsNonRecursive` in your `settings.json`.
+If you want to keep the format, or are not a vim users, you can follow the instructions below to add key bindings manually.

 ### I am using VSCode Vim
-Add the trigger as follows in `settings.json`.
+Add the menu key as follows in `settings.json`.
 This following example is to let VSCode Vim to capture the `space` key and trigger the action menu in normal mode and visual mode.
 > To access `settings.json`, you can search `Setting` in the command list with `Ctl+Shift+P` or `Cmd+Shift+P` and select `Preference: Open Settings (JSON)`.

 > If you have existing config for `vim.normalModeKeyBindingsNonRecursive` or `vim.visualModeKeyBindingsNonRecursive`, make sure you add to the array instead of replace them.